 Trusted, Experienced, and Compassionate Family Law Attorney in Stuart, Florida

-When parents separate or get a divorce are forced to have a difficult conversation about how and who will care for their children and when.
-This is especially a difficult conversation, especially during a time when emotions and tension are high.
+When parents separate or get a divorce, they are forced to have a difficult conversation about how and who will care for their children and when.
+This is a difficult conversation, especially during a time when emotions and tensions are high.
 However, working with an experienced, professional, and compassionate legal team can help.

 Our Legal Services

 The legal team at The Law Offices of Travis R. Walker, PA specialize in various areas of family law, including the following:

 - Equitable Distribution

 - Child Support